Belgium Lotto Exposed — A Solid and Easy Way to Play European Lottery

 A relatively straightforward game, Belgium Lotto gives you a wonderful opportunity to test your luck.
 In order to play, choose 6 numbers from a pool of 45.
 Every single ticket bought in the country costs one euro.

 If you have all 6 numbers for the respective drawing correct, you become the jackpot winner.
-Lotto comes with a minimum guaranteed jackpot of one million euro.
+Lotto comes with a minimum guaranteed jackpot of one million euros.

 Prizes and Odds of Winning

 The odds of winning the jackpot in Belgium Lotto are 1 in 8,145,060.
 As already mentioned, the game comes with a minimum guaranteed jackpot of 1 million euros.
 If there’s no winner for the respective drawing, the sum will roll over towards the next one.
 Thus, Belgium Lotto has witnessed some pretty impressive jackpots over the years.

 |5+1||1 in 1,357,510|

 |2+1||1 in 64|

 The biggest jackpot in the history of the Lotto was won in January 2014.
 The Belgium Lotto’s jackpot had reached 11.18 million euros by then.
 There has been just one lucky ticket bought in Liege.
 The second biggest jackpot in the history of the game was 8.47 million euros and it fell in January 2011.
 The wonderful sum was split between 6 lucky people.

 Apart from the jackpot, Belgium Lotto features 7 additional prize tiers.
 A bonus number is drawn every single time and this bonus number determines the size of the second, fourth, sixth, and eighth prize tiers.

 The second prize is given to players that have 5 correct numbers and the bonus number.
 The odds of this happening are 1 in 1,357,510.
 The odds of having 5 correct numbers are 1 in 35,724.